Yatekii/copper/README.md

 # Project Structure

-The project consist of
+The project consists of

 - a library which contains all the operations for parsing, rendering and manipulation.
 The API to manipulate the designs programmatically should be a first class citizen from the get go to enable tests to the very last layer before the GUI and future possibilities of scripting and a console.
 A few remarks:
     - The library is thematically structured into
         - `drawing` (everything involved in the process of drawing the designs)
-        - `geometry` (for the moment contains various types; not sure if really need on the top level
-        - `manipulation` (everything involved in the process of manipulating the designs such as placing, moving, rotating and editing components)
+        - `loading` (everything involved in the process of loading the designs from various formats)
         - `parsing` (everything involved in the process of parsing the project design files)
+        - `state` (contains all structures concerning the storing of the designs as well as their manipulation)
         - `utils` (helpers to make the coders life easier)
+        - `geometry.rs` (for the moment contains various types; not sure if really need on the top level
     - For KiCad formats parsing, [nom](https://github.com/Geal/nom) is used.
 For a future modern format, [https://github.com/serde-rs/serde](serde) can be used.
     - No UI code should go in here.
 - a binary, which renders the schemata.
 This binary should only contain GUI code + glue which interfaces the copper library to draw and manipulate the schemata.